You’ve been SAR-bombed!

 Here’s to hoping you don’t ever experience such a deluge of requests at one time.

-In the UK, the Information Commissioner’s Office addresses requests made via third party portals in its draft Right of Access Code of Practice (which was open for public consultation until February 2020).
+In the UK, the Information Commissioner’s Office addresses requests made via third party portals in its detailed Right of Access Guidance.

 The ICO says to determine whether you need to comply with such a request you should consider whether you are able to verify the identity of the individual and are satisfied the third party portal is acting with the authority of and on behalf of the individual in question.